 There weren't too many people at the boardwalk when we arrived.
 Cynthia wasted no time joining the photographer who was so concentrated on taking pictures of something beneath the boardwalk.
 She was rewarded by shots of a Surf Scoter enjoying an early morning clam chowder, without the chowder.
 The clam was of course gone when I arrived at the scene.

-Our walk up to the tide gates was uneventful, perhaps because the water level was quite high thus no waders nor peeps were present.
+Our walk up to the tidal gates was uneventful, perhaps because the water level was quite high thus no waders nor peeps were present.
 The resident ducks were all dozing off at some distance away from the trails.
 While passing by the tall, dead trees on the north side, Cynthia pointed to a fluff of feathers ensconced between the trunk and a thick branch on the shadowy part of a tree.
-Bringing up my binos, I at first couldn't figure out what the creature was.
+Bringing up my binos, I at first, couldn't figure out what the creature was.
 It then moved its head and opened its eyes (it, too, was dozing off) and hallelujah!
 A Peregrine Falcon!!
 We have always wanted to get a photograph of this magnificent raptor, preferably in flight, but hey, a sleepy one would do just fine.
 We probably spent about an hour just admiring and taking photographs of our unmindful subject.
 Occasionally, we would proudly point it to some passing birders, as if it were our very own trophy.
 Actually, Cynthia was just waiting for it to fly so she could fulfill her dream (she's the expert in BIF - birds in flight - shots).

 While my wife was patiently waiting for some peregrine action, I wandered off a bit and got some nice shots of a Downy Woodpecker which was loudly pok-pok-poking nearby.